cream puff

 Food as a Small Daily Entertainment

-When I’m hungry, the visual presentation of the food is no longer important—only the taste and quantity matter.
+When I’m hungry, the visual presentation of the food no longer matters—only the taste and quantity do.